hpe-storage/array-exporter/docs/deployment/index.md

 # Using an Executable File

-Linux and Windows executable files are provided through GitHub [releases](https://github.com/hpe-storage/array-exporter/releases).
+A Linux executable file is provided through GitHub [releases](https://github.com/hpe-storage/array-exporter/releases).

 When an executable file has been copied to your server, it can be invoked with this command syntax: